chriscroome/ansible-role-firefox/README.md

 ### firefox_editions

-A list of Firefox versions to install, for example for the latest stable release:
+A list of Firefox binary versions to install, for example for the latest stable release:

 ```yaml
 firefox_editions: